-Deciding once and for all against coffee and caffeine is an accomplishment in itself, but it’s afterwards that the real work begins.
-Now you have a choice: go cold turkey and remove all caffeine from your life in one go, or you can slow wean yourself off of it.
-A slow coffee withdrawal is likely to be the less physically and mentally uncomfortable option, but is also likely to be considerably more difficult to stick to.
-Cold turkey is unpleasant, but this option allows you to face any caffeine withdrawal symptoms head on and get through them in one shot.
+Deciding once and for all against coffee and caffeine is an accomplishment in itself, but it’s afterward that the real work begins.
+Now you have a choice: go cold turkey and remove all caffeine from your life in one go, or you can slowly wean yourself off of it.
+A slow coffee withdrawal is likely to be the less physically and mentally uncomfortable option but is also likely to be considerably more difficult to stick to.
+Cold turkey is unpleasant, but this option allows you to face any caffeine withdrawal symptoms head-on and get through them in one shot.

 Here are some tips for successfully quitting caffeine:

 - Drinking coffee is often part of a routine.
 To help yourself get through coffee withdrawal, try changing up your routine.
 Do you usually go looking for coffee first thing in the morning?
 It might sound ambitious, but try exchanging your morning coffee for an early morning workout.
 Exercise will wake your body up and give it lasting energy instead of just a cheap chemical boost.